French Basque Country: Middle Ages

-In the 8th century a second autonomous Duchy of Gascony was created, and by the end of the 9th century Guillermo Sanchez was named the duke of all Vascons.
-Some years later, Guy Geoffroy, united the duchies of Vasconia and Aquitania (with the Poitiers county).
+In the 8th century, a second autonomous Duchy of Gascony was created.
+By the end of the 9th century, Guillermo Sanchez was named the duke of all Vascons.
+Some years later, Guy Geoffroy united the duchies of Vasconia and Aquitania (with the Poitiers county).

 During this period, northern Basques very likely participated in the successive battles of Roncevaux against the Franks, in 778, 812 and 824.
 Count Sans Sancion detached from the Franks and became the independent commander of Vasconia, but got involved in the Carolingian dynastic wars over succession after taking over Bordeaux (844), supporting the young Pepin II to the throne of Aquitaine.
 He became Duke of Vasconia after submitting to Charles the Bald (851).

 At this point, the Basque language was losing ground to Vulgar Latin and written Latin and was increasingly confined to the lands around the Pyrénées.
 Since 963, the town Saint-Sever has been referred to as caput vasconiae, interpreted as meaning "the limit of Vasconia" or "prominence of Vasconia" (on account of its location on a hill overlooking the plains of Vasconia).

 The evangelization of the territory that today comprises French Basque Country was slow and precarious.
 Beginning in the 9th century, and in part due to the peregrination to Santiago de Compostela, a stable and long-lasting ecclesiastic organization was established in the region.
 The most important trails leading to Santiago pass through the region, and this greatly influenced the development of the trails and the villas in the territory up to the present day.